emanuelecaruso/thesis_refactoring/README.md

 After the file .blend is saved, to generate the dataset for dtam, run "generate_dataset.sh" inside directory: "scripts"

-inside "generate_dataset.sh" we can choose:
+inside "generate_dataset.sh" you can choose:

     the dataset by assigning to "dataset_name" variable the name of the .blend file